Tin-117m-DTPA

 Treatment of malignant biliary tract obstruction

 Tin-117m has been plated onto stents, which may be used for treatment of several conditions, including biliary obstruction caused by cancer.
-The stents are specially designed to anchor in place, avoiding slippage which may occur with other stents.
+The stents are specially designed to anchor in place, avoiding slippage which may occur with other stents and to treat the malignancy.

 Additional Products

-Tin-117m has been linked to small molecules and proteins, including monoclonal antibodies, for targeted therapy of malignant and cardiovascular diseases.
+Tin-117m has been linked to small molecules and proteins, including monoclonal antibodies, for targeted therapy of malignant, cardiovascular and neurologics diseases.